fx-giant/giant-documentations/visual/embedded-view.md

 ### Embedded Website, Video & Actionable Button

-There are more ways than one to utilise the visual - Embedded View.
-You could embed a website as long as the website allows embedded view, some might not due to security reasons.
-You could embed a YouTube video as well as an actionable button like Twitter's Tweet button.
+There are more than one way to utilise the Embedded View visual.
+You could embed a website, as long as the website allows embedded view (some websites do not allow embedded feature due to security reasons).
+You could embed a YouTube video, also embed an actionable button like Twitter's Tweet button.
+Just ensure that the content to embed is accessible via a valid URL, for you to configure the URL field binding for the visual.

 Three different Embedded View charts could be generated with configuration as follows: